-This is Mexico's first EITI Report, covering the fiscal year of 2016 for its extractive industries.
+This report covers the fiscal years of 2018 for its extractive industries.

 In 2013, Mexico passed a constitutional reform to allow, for the first time in almost a century, private investment in the Mexican oil and gas sector.
 One of the central aims of the reforms was to bring transparency to how the sector is managed.
 From awarding licenses to collecting revenues from the companies to the use of those revenues, the reforms sought to embed transparency in government practices and systems.
 Since 2016, Mexico has conducted a series of bidding rounds to allocate oil and gas blocks.